jyrkim/formbuilder/README.md

 The form builder’s appearance and usability resemble quite a lot of one well-known Forms app that I admire a lot; so only most of the JavaScript/jQuery/JSON in the project is original, apart from jQuery and jQueryUI libraries that are used in the project.

-If you have any question, then you can reach me with email at: jyrki.mizaras[AT]gmail.com